brandonbate/My-Git-Tutorial/README.md

 we might want to explore these various solution options concurrently.
-You might do this by simply duplicating your project on your local machine and having two different versions of your project, one that explores approach A and another that explores approach B. This is a fine solution if in the end you will one of these approaches is the "winner take all".
+You might do this by simply duplicating your project on your local machine and having two different versions of your project, one that explores approach A and another that explores approach B. This is a fine solution if in the end one of these approaches is the "winner take all".
 But in reality, you might find that portions of each approach find there way into the final version.
 Consolidating these two separate branches of your project then becomes a real challenge.
 Git allows us to easily explore multiple solutions (without needlessly duplciating files) and enables